bkper/exchange-bot/README.md

 Citibank Itau 1000 UYU35790.76 remitence from USA
 ```

-Recording directly the USD book, will generate a transaction in the current book of amount $1000, as well as another transaction on UYU book of $U35790.76.
+That will generate a transaction in the current book of amount $1000, as well as another transaction on UYU book of $U35790.76.

 It support operating on two or more books.